Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 ## 1.3 Jai's performance
 Jai is build with concepts that guarantee high performance, but not a lot of effort has gone yet into optimizing the resulting binary code.

 On Dec 28 2022, Daniel Tan published a first benchmark, comparing his pure Jai state-of-the-art chess engine Ceij with the C++ engine Stockfish (https://github.com/Jai-Community/Jai-Community-Library/wiki/Snippets-and--Benchmarks#benchmarks).
 He found that the Jai version was some 20% slower than C++.
+When replacing some SIMD assembly code routines with pure C code, Ceij proved to be only 5% slower than Stockfish.

 ## 1.4 Some steps in Jai's history